anthr76/infra/README.md

 I use Ansible and Terraform to run my infrastructure and this repo is my contribution to the Infrastructure as Code movement.

+Feel free to open a [Github issue](https://github.com/anthr76/infra/issues/new) if you have any questions!

 Get involved with the community!
  - [k8s@home](https://discord.gg/5sutTcCav5)
  - [SelfHosted](https://selfhosted.show/)